-We’re seeing headlines saying “This Is Not the Time for Statehood” for Puerto Rico.
+For years, we’ve been seeing headlines saying some variation on, “This Is Not the Time for Statehood” for Puerto Rico.
 Typically, the headlines introduce an essay saying, “Obviously, this is not the time to talk about statehood.”
 We don’t think it’s obvious.
 We don’t even think it’s true.

 Lessons from history